williamdemeo/ripon/PITCHME.md

 ---

+### Python is not inherently functional

 We can't easily create purely functional programs in Python.
 Python lacks a number of features that would be required for this.

-We don't have:
+For example, we don't have
   + unlimited recursion
   + lazy evaluation of all expressions
   + an optimizing compiler

-We **do** have:
+However, we **do** have
-  + functions as first-class objects!
+  + functions as first-class objects
   + higher-order functions like `filter()`, `map()`, `reduce()`, `sorted()`, `min()`, `max()`

 Let's explore a few nice ideas from functional programming languages and use them to create succinct Python programs.

 ---

-## Definition
+### Definition

 A <a style="color:#e7ad52"><i>difference term</i></a> for $\mathcal{V}$ is a term $d$ satisfying, $\forall \; \mathbf A \in \mathcal V$ and $\forall a, b \in A$,